Pool Plaster Disc Grit Guide

 • Dry Use Recommended – no water required

-• Work in Sections: about 5 × 5 ft at a time
+• Work in Small Sections: about 5 × 5 ft at a time

 • Residue Control: vacuum or rinse between passes to prevent heat buildup